cournape/Bento/doc/source/overview.rst

 Building and installing
 ~~~~~~~~~~~~~~~~~~~~~~~

-Toydist includes toymaker, a command-line interface to configure, build and
+Bento includes bentomaker, a command-line interface to configure, build and
 install simple packages.
 Its interface is similar to autotools::

     bento configure --prefix=somedirectory